$4,319 US MSRP*

-Ki Pro GO is a portable multi-channel H.264 recorder offering up to 4-channels of simultaneous HD and SD recording to off the shelf USB drives with redundant recording capabilities, and now with new v3.0 firmware, recording to network storage.
+Ki Pro GO is a portable multi-channel H.264 recorder offering up to 4-channels of simultaneous HD and SD recording to off the shelf USB drives and/or network storage with redundant recording capabilities.

 4x 3G-SDI and 4x HDMI digital video inputs with flexible channel assignments provides connections to the latest video sources, including cameras and DSLRs.
 Incoming video sources do not have to be genlocked due to Ki Pro GO's input frame syncs.
 Ki Pro GO also features AJA's high quality de-interlacers on each input so progressive recordings can be made from interlaced inputs.
 High quality 2-channel embedded audio or balanced XLR analog audio can be assigned to any recording channel.
 Multi-Channel Matrix Monitoring enables multiple video channels to be viewed on any single HDMI or SDI display, and Enhanced Super Out offers timecode, media status and audio meter overlays over the SDI and HDMI monitor outputs.